 From the dugout, Jackie turns to the unrelated Frank Robinson and says, "Must've been his cut fastball.
 You know, the one where he cuts the ball with his wedding ring."

 "Check Yogi's shinguards," Frank says.
 "I know Elston Howard used to scuff the ball on them for Whitey."

 One out.
 The batter is Hank Aaron.
-Whitey gets him to ground to short, by Ripken can't handle it.
+Whitey gets him to ground to short, but Ripken can't handle it.
 It's Cal's 2nd error of the game.
 Bases loaded.